-Please CONTACT US for the most recent information.
+Or CONTACT US for more information.

 I was honoured to share the TROUT story and discuss the importance of public transportation as a key component of rural community sustainability at the Frontenac County ICSP Breakfast Meeting on May 22, 2014.

 We at TROUT Public Transit look back on 2013 with mixed feelings.
 We are thankful for the visionaries who support public transportation in our community – the municipal politicians, business owners, and others who know the value of public transportation for our non-driving friends and neighbours and for economic growth.
 They know that public transportation is a key component of sustainability for rural communities.